utk0730/Leetcode-easy-section/README.md

 # Leetcode-easy-section
-Leetcode problems' solution using javascript
+Leetcode problems' solution in javascript

 this repo has solutions of leetcode easy section problems(not all problems). the solutions are written in JavaScript.